-Partner Organization: Coastal Georgia Historical Society Join CHS and the Coastal Georgia Historical Society (CCHS) in a one-hour webinar to discover how historical institutions bring local history to life for students, teachers, and the public.
-GEORGIA DAY PARADE AND BANNER COMPETITION: THEME, RESOURCES, AND TEACHING STRATEGIES (FOR K-12 EDUCATORS) Sponsored by: 📥 Georgia Power January 6, 2022, 3:00 p.m.
+Partner Organization: Coastal Georgia Historical Society Join GHS and the Coastal Georgia Historical Society (CGHS) in a one-hour webinar to discover how historical institutions bring local history to life for students, teachers, and the public.
+GEORGIA DAY PARADE AND BANNER COMPETITION: THEME, RESOURCES, AND TEACHING STRATEGIES (FOR K-12 EDUCATORS) January 6, 2022, 3:00 p.m.

 GHS hosts a one-hour informational webinar for teachers interested in the annual Georgia Day Parade and Banner Competition.
-GEORGIA DAY STATEWIDE ART CONTEST: THEME, RESOURCES, AND TEACHING STRATEGIES (FOR K-12 EDUCATORS)
+GEORGIA DAY STATEWIDE ART CONTEST: THEME, RESOURCES, AND TEACHING STRATEGIES (FOR K-12 EDUCATORS) Sponsored by: